rdyro/torch2jax/README.md

 will work!), but if you're looking for an automatic way to transcribe a supported subset of PyTorch code to JAX, take a look at [https://github.com/samuela/torch2jax/tree/main](https://github.com/samuela/torch2jax/tree/main).

+We realize that two packages named the same is not ideal.
+As we work towards a solution, here's a stop-gap solution.
+We offer a helper script to install the package with an alias name, installing our package using pip under a different name.

+1. `$ git clone https://github.com/rdyro/torch2jax.git` - clone this repo
+2. `$ python3 install_package_aliased.py new_name_torch2jax --install --test` - install and test this package under the name `new_name_torch2jax`
+3. you can now use this package under the name `new_name_torch2jax`